adobe/coral-spectrum/coralui-guide/manual/manual.md

 * `gulp minify` to generate a minified version of the JS/CSS files.
 * `gulp tests` to run the tests.
 * `gulp docs` to build the documentation.
-* `gulp watch` to run the examples under `localhost:9001/examples/` and update JS/CSS files on the fly.
+* `gulp watch` to run the examples under `localhost:9001/examples/` and watch changes in the src folder.
 * `gulp` to generate the JS/CSS files and minified files, run the tests and generate the docs.